Beyond Outerplanarity: Introduction

-\heading{Related work.} Ringel~\cite{Ringel1965} was the first to consider $k$-planar graphs by showing that $1$-planar graphs are 7-colorable.
-This was later improved to 6-colorable by Borodin~\cite{borodin1984-6col-1p}.
+Ringel~\cite{Ringel1965} was the first to consider $k$-planar graphs; he showed that $1$-planar graphs are 7-colorable.
+Twenty years later, Ringel's result was improved by Borodin~\cite{borodin1984-6col-1p}, who showed that 1-planar graphs are in fact 6-colorable.
 This is tight since $K_6$ is 1-planar.
 Many additional results on 1-planarity can be found in a recent survey paper~\cite{1p-biblio-2017}.
-Generally, each $n$-vertex $k$-planar graph has at most $4.108n\sqrt{k}$ edges~\cite{Pach1997} and treewidth $O(\sqrt{kn})$~\cite{dujmovic2017structure}.
+Generally, every $n$-vertex $k$-planar graph has treewidth $O(\sqrt{kn})$~\cite{dujmovic2017structure} and at most $3.81n\sqrt{k}$ edges~\cite{a-tgfce-CG19}, and hence degeneracy at most $\lfloor 2 \cdot 3.81\sqrt{k} \rfloor$ and chromatic number at most $\lfloor 2 \cdot 3.81\sqrt{k} \rfloor + 1$.

 Outer $k$-planar graphs have been considered mostly for $k \in \{0,1,2\}$.
-Of course, the outer 0-planar graphs are the classic outerplanar graphs which are well-known to be 2-degenerate and have treewidth at most~2.
-It was shown that essentially every graph property is testable on outerplanar graphs~\cite{babu_et_al:LIPIcs:2016:6644}.
-Outer 1-planar graphs are a simple subclass of planar graphs and can be recognized in linear time~\cite{Auer2016,Hong2015}. \emph{Full outer $2$-planar graphs}, which form a subclass of outer $2$-planar graphs, can been recognized in linear time~\cite{Hong_2016}.
-General outer $k$-planar graphs were considered by Binucci et al.~\cite{Binucci2016}, who (among other results) showed that, for every $k$, there is a 2-tree which is not outer $k$-planar.
-Wood and Telle~\cite{Wood2007} considered a slight generalization of outer $k$-planar graphs in their work and showed that these graphs have treewidth~$O(k$).
+Of course, the outer 0-planar graphs are the classic outerplanar graphs which are well-known to be 2-degenerate and to have treewidth at most~2.
+It was shown that essentially every graph property can be tested efficiently on outerplanar graphs~\cite{babu_et_al:LIPIcs:2016:6644}.
+Outer 1-planar graphs are a simple subclass of planar graphs and can be recognized in linear time~\cite{Auer2016,Hong2015}. \emph{Full outer $2$-planar graphs}, that is, outer 2-planar graphs that admit a drawing where no crossing appears on the boundary of the outer face, can be recognized in linear time~\cite{hn-ltatfo2p-DAM19}.
+General outer $k$-planar graphs were considered by Binucci et al.~\cite{Binucci2016}, who showed (among other results) that, for every $k$, there is a 2-tree that is not outer $k$-planar.
+Wood and Telle~\cite{Wood2007} considered a slight generalization of outer $k$-planar graphs in their work and showed that these graphs have treewidth~$O(k)$.
+Outer 1-planar graphs have been compared~\cite{b-fcfcfg-IPL18} with \emph{fan-crossing} graphs (that is, graphs that have a drawing where each edge can only cross edges with a common endpoint) and \emph{fan-crossing-free} graphs (that is, graphs that have a drawing where no edge is crossed by two or more edges with a common endpoint).
+Fan-crossing and fan-crossing-free are complementary properties, in the sense that a drawing is 1-planar if and only if it is fan-crossing and fan-crossing-free.
+Brandenburg~\cite{b-fcfcfg-IPL18} showed that there are graphs that are simultaneously (outer-) fan-crossing and (outer-) fan-crossing-free but not (outer-) 1-planar.
+Angelini, Da Lozzo, F\"orster, and Schneck~\cite{alfs-2lkpg-GD20,alfs-2lkpg-CJ23} studied the edge density of $k$-planar \emph{2-layer} layouts (where the vertices lie on two horizontal lines and every edge is a y-monotone curve).
+In order to admit such a layout, a graph must be bipartite, and the constraints on the placement of the vertices emphasize its bipartite structure. $k$-Planar layouts have also been studied in the context of \emph{book embeddings}~\cite{lch-pafob-COCOA20,ackssuw-ecog-SWAT24}, where the vertices lie (possibly in a given fixed order) on a straight line, the \emph{spine}, and the edges are placed in a given number of halfplanes (called \emph{pages}) whose pairwise intersection is the spine.